andreasalem/LSMS-ISA-Uganda-Study/r_do_files/README.md

 # Households rosters
-This files merges various .csv files to create three roster datasets with household as well as individual level information:
+This file merges various .csv files in order to create three roster datasets with household as well as individual level information:

 * <a href="do_roster_datasets.R">do_roster_datasets.R</a>